mech/Notes/Database/postgresql.md

 When you follow a candidate, use PubSub to get notify of all his activities!

 Use Neo4j for candidate's relationship with each other.

+> The primary key will be a SERIAL field which is an auto-incrementing integer that will run till 2,147,483,647.
+If we collect 172 exchange rates per hour, 24 hours a day, 5 days a week, 52 weeks a year we won't hit this 2.1 billion limit for 2,000 years.

 ## Installation